Parallel, Distributed, and Quantum Exact Single-Source Shortest Paths with Negative Edge Weights: Definitions and Preliminaries

 \end{definition}

 The following definitions and lemmas about price functions are standard in the literature, and can all be found in \cite{bernstein2022negative}.
-Price functions were first introduced by Johnson \cite{Johnson77} and heavily used since then.
+Price functions were first introduced by Johnson \cite{Johnson77} and heavily used since then; they are used to rescale the weights of edges (in our case, make them non-negative) without changing the structure of shortest paths.

 \begin{definition}[Definition 2.5 of \cite{bernstein2022negative}] Consider a graph $G = (V,E,w)$ and let $\phi$ be any function: $V \mapsto \mathbb{Z}$.
 Then, we define $w_\phi$ to be the weight function $w_\phi(u,v) = w(u,v) + \phi(u) - \phi(v)$ and we define $G_\phi = (V,E,w_\phi)$.
 We will refer to $\phi$ as a price function on $V$.
 Note that $(G_\phi)_\psi = G_{\phi + \psi}$. \end{definition} \begin{definition}[Definition 2.6 of \cite{bernstein2022negative}] We say that two graphs $G = (V,E,w)$ and $G' = (V,E,w')$ are \emph{equivalent} if (1) any shortest path in $G$ is also a shortest path in $G'$ and vice-versa and (2) $G$ contains a negative-weight cycle if and only if $G'$ does. \end{definition} \begin{lemma}[Lemma 2.7 of \cite{bernstein2022negative}] Consider any graph $G = (V,E,w)$ and price function $\phi$.
 For any pair $u,v \in V$ we have $dist_{G_\phi}(u,v) = dist_G(u,v) + \phi(u) - \phi(v)$, and for any cycle $C$ we have $w(C) = w_\phi(C)$.
 As a result, $G$ and $G_\phi$ are equivalent.
 Finally, if $G = (V,E,w)$ and $G' = (V,E,w')$ and $w' = c w$ for some positive $c$, then $G$ and $G'$ are equivalent.